daisybio/analysis_of_circRNA_sponges/README.md

 perl mirbase.pl 22 1
 ```

 Extract the mature sequences from the mirbase file downloaded before and get the hairpin sequences.
 This example applies to mouse (mmu).
-For other organisms, please use the repsective three letter code  (for example hsa for human).
+For other organisms, please use the respective three letter code  (for example hsa for human).
-Also extract mature miRNA information from related species (here rat (rno) and human (hsa)).
+Also extract mature miRNA sequences from related species (here rat (rno) and human (hsa)).
 ``` bash
 extract_miRNAs.pl ~/mirbase/22/mature.fa.gz mmu > mature_ref.fa
 extract_miRNAs.pl ~/mirbase/22/hairpin.fa.gz mmu > hairpin_ref.fa